babelroom/moodle-mod_babelroom/README.md

 mod_babelroom
 ====================

-Babelroom integration module for moodle.
-This is a moodle activity module creating, deleting and joining Babelroom conferences.
+BabelRoom integration module for moodle.
+This is a moodle activity module creating, deleting and joining BabelRoom conferences.